 Live broadcasts have always been popular with audiences because they create a sense of presence.
 Live television broadcasts often allowed the audience to interact with people on the other side of the screen, thus encouraging greater audience engagement.
 With the development of the internet and mobile devices, live broadcasts have become even more interactive and efficient.
 We are no longer tied to where the TV is.
 We can connect to the live stream with our phones anywhere, anytime, as long as we have internet access.

-If live TV has been around since the 1970s, it is now the only way to do it. years, then 2016.
-May 2009 marked a turning point in modern selling with the launch of Taobao Live, the first live e-commerce platform.
+If live broadcasts with the purpose of selling have existed on television since the 1970s, then May 2016 was a turning point in modern sales, as the first e-commerce live broadcast platform – Taobao Live – appeared.
 It both created a completely new way for the customer to interact with the seller and made it possible to buy instantly online.
 This idea laid the foundations for influencer selling as we see it today, and it is only growing in popularity.

 The role of video content in SEO optimisation